top of page

 A walking festival is a great opportunity to meet other people who also love walking and to make new friends who live or are interested in the area.
 Participants can learn more about the local area, history and biodiversity, join in social events and informative talks and generally have a good time.

-The festival is a great way to introduce kids to walking, with a family walks designed for children and parents with pushchairs as well as challenges for more active walkers.
+The festival is a great way to be introduced to the joys of walking .
 If anyone is new to walking, unsure about where to go in the area, or needs an incentive to get boots on, then this Festival might be just the answer to get started.

 The goal is not only to encourage active exploration of the area, but to meet other locals.
 It is also a chance to get to know the Forest Hill Society, and help us to encourage more walking and exploring in our community and make this a healthy and welcoming neighbourhood.